d7x Release Information

 Now that the d7x Platform code has been integrated fully with the last builds going by the “d7IIx” title, much of the existing d7II specific code (as mentioned above) is being replaced, and fast.
 The current d7x v0.0.0.88 update brought an entirely new Config Mgmt Portal (older dCloud/Self-Hosted FTP functionality) and introduces the d7x Remote Deployment Tool (aka d7xRDT, the ‘SFX Mini‘ replacement) both of which are all new d7x specific/d7x Platform code (d7x-only) and together replace ALL client/server communications regarding config/definition files, as well as update tracking functionality.

-Our first and foremost priority is to document/fix issues with functionality that worked correctly in the last release version of d7II.
+Our first and foremost priority is to document/fix any remaining issues with functionality that worked correctly in the last release version of d7II.

 New Feature Suggestions: At this time we are open to new feature suggestions, and large ideas are welcome; please visit our support portal to start a community post, but we ask that you understand the consideration is in future implementation, and we may not address all requests.

 For the near future: major sections of d7x Platform code are already established (in the binary) and waiting to be integrated into existing d7II code replacements.
 The new d7x Platform code focuses on advanced, tested, stable, and reusable code to allow for rapid development towards reconstructing many of d7II’s best attributes into a more powerful and more user friendly tool.